chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ### Step 3 Set up task recovery

 When the active XL Deploy node becomes unavailable, the deployment or control tasks that were running on the previously active node will have the `failed` status.
 You can configure XL Deploy to restart these tasks after another node has become the new active node.
 This option is enabled by adding this code to the `XL_DEPLOY_SERVER_HOME/conf/system.conf` file:

+**This section is already there, it's just that the recovery-dir should be set to a shared location (if we're doing task recovery after failover)**

     task {
       recovery-dir = work